Re-Opening Our Library Buildings and Services

-Normal Library and Deiniol Library will have a limited number of PC and laptop study spaces available on a first come first served basis.
+(From 7th th April) Deiniol Library has a number of PC and laptop study spaces available on a first come first served basis.
 There may be times when the libraries are full and you might be asked to wait outside until space is available.
 Please see specific Branch Information for more details.

 Assistive Technology Room

-Students who have a PLSP in place can also access the Assistive Technology Rooms in the Deiniol Library on a drop in basis.
-Access to the Main Library Assistive Technology Room is available through the Reserve and Read service.
+Students who have a PLSP in place can have access to the Main Library Assistive Technology Room through the Read and Reserve Service.
+(From 7th April) Access to the Assistive Technology Rooms in the Deiniol Library works on a drop in basis.

 We’re still committed to providing exceptional support online, so you can continue to access: